dagster-io/dagster/examples/experimental/dagster-airlift/README.md

 Note the naming convention `dbt_dag__build_dbt_models`.
 By default we use this convention to encode the dag name (`dbt_dag`) and task id (`build_dbt_models`) of the Airflow task actually orchestrating the computation.

-This name gets parsed and set corresponding tags (`airlift/dag_id` and `airlift/task_id`).
+This name gets parsed and set corresponding tags (`airlift/dag_id` and `airlift/task_id`) on both the asset and the op that computes it.
 Alternatively you can set those tags explicitly if you don’t want to rely on the naming convention.

 Once this is done you should be able to reload your definitions and the see the full dbt project.
 Once you run the corresponding Airflow Dag and task, each task completion will corresponding to an asset materialization in any asset that is orchestrated by that task.

 _Note: There will be some delay as this process is managed by a Dagster sensor that polls the Airflow instance for task history.
-This is every 30 seconds by default, so there will be some delay._
+This is every 30 seconds by default (you can reduce down to one second via the `minimum_interval_seconds` argument to `sensor`), so there will be some delay._